 As noted in Section 3.7.5.4, construction methods will be employed to avoid or minimize interference with navigation in the Newark Bay North Reach during construction of the new NBB structures and demolition of the existing NBB.
-Construction activities in Newark Bay will be coordinated with USCG and USACE and any conditions on construction in Newark Bay will be incorporated into construction contracts.
+Conflicts between the navigation of vessels and construction work will be resolved through coordination by the Authority and the Coast Guard with vessel operators.
+Conditions placed on construction to accommodate navigation will be incorporated into construction contracts if needed.
 No further mitigation is necessary.
 As the replacement NBB structures avoid the channel and maintain the existing authorized clearances, no mitigation regarding the location or design of the new NBB structures is necessary.

 As noted in Section 3.7.5.5, the maximum height of the replacement NBB structures will be at or below the EWR Runway 29 approach and departure path no-exceed heights for each structure's respective locations.

 Therefore, no mitigation of the location or design of the new NBB structures is necessary.
 Construction activities along the NBB that could impact EWR airspace and safety will be coordinated with FAA and any conditions on construction activities that result will be incorporated into construction contracts.
 No further mitigation is necessary.